verb (bets, betting; past and past participle bet or betted)

 - But at this point I will bet you a substantial sum of money.

-- 2 [with clause] • informal Feel sure: I bet this place is really spooky late at night he’ll be surprised to see me, I’ll betMore example sentences
+- 2 [with clause] • informal Used to express certainty: I bet this place is really spooky late at night he’ll be surprised to see me, I’ll betMore example sentences

 - I bet that idea would make a lot of property developers very happy, from their luxury homes in Port Douglas…